aws-samples/unity-build-server-with-aws-cdk/README.md

 Unity licenses are associated with the MAC address of the server (primary ENI for EC2 instance) and it's impossible to move to other servers.
 In this sample, create an ENI and attach to the instance as a primary ENI.
 By reusing the ENI, licenses are kept valid during launch.

+**NOTE**: After assigning a license to an ENI, you cannot reassign your license to other ENI easily.
+Please make sure your configuration (VPC, subnets, etc...) are valid BEFORE you activate the license.
+If you want to make changes to those configuration, we recommend to set `retainEni` to `false` (in [`unity-build-server.ts`](cdk/bin/unity-build-server.ts)), which allows removal or replacement of the ENI resource.

 Manual operations are needed to register the server and activate licenses since interaction with [Unity ID Portal](https://id.unity.com/en/account/edit) is unavoidable.